 There are some medications prescribed by your doctor that could block the chemicals that would allow particular nerves to communicate with each other, which could aid in alleviating sweating.
 There are some potential side effects, such as dry mouth, bladder problems, and blurred vision.

 Anxiety and stress could lead to excessive sweating.
-Your doctor might prescribe antidepressants if they feel that this could be the major contributing reason to your issue.
+Your doctor might prescribe antidepressants if they feel that this could be the major contributing reason for excessive sweating.

 These injections can temporarily block the nerves that are causing you to sweat.
 They might last for 6 to 12 months, after which your treatment might need to be repeated.
 The injections might cause minor pain, and some individuals might temporarily experience muscle weakness in the area where they’ve been treated.